Here's what it looked like the last time Toronto demolished the Gardiner Expressway

-It has been nearly two decades since Toronto decided to knock down the Eastern Gardiner.
+It has been more than two decades since Toronto decided to knock down the Eastern Gardiner and I'm not referring to the Logan Avenue exit that is currently being demolished.

-No, this isn't some alternate future in which city council voted to reject the $919 million "hybrid" option.
-I'm talking about the other Eastern Gardiner, an under-used section of the crosstown arterial that used to run east from the Don River to Leslie St.
+I'm talking about the other Eastern Gardiner, an under-used section of the crosstown arterial that used to run from the current Logan Avenue exit to Leslie St.

 Built in the 1960s in an era when highways were being planned throughout the city, what then became known as the Eastern Gardiner was meant to connect to another waterfront highway that would have cut northeast through Scarborough to the 401.